Table of Contents[Hide][Show]

 A huge warning regarding the shelf-stable nature of hemp seed oil.
 It is especially prone to rancidity, even more so than many other polyunsaturated oils.
 It should come in only dark glass bottles that are stored in cool, dark places.

-Hemp seed oil has a low smoke point of 330 °F/ 166°C. Thus, hemp seed oil is rarely, if ever, recommended for use in cooking.
-Instead, most hemp oils are sold as a supplement or for use in salad dressing, mayonnaise, green smoothies or similar foods, where its mildly nutty flavor fits well with the final product.
+Hemp seed oil has a low smoke point of 330 °F/ 166°C. Thus, hemp seed oil is not recommended for use in cooking.
+Instead, most hemp oils are sold as a supplement or for use in salad dressing, mayonnaise, green smoothies or similar foods.
+Any dish where its mildly nutty flavor fits well with the final product will work.

 Also note, the more refined an oil, the higher its smoke point.
-This even holds true for olive oil, so extra virgin olive oil is generally best used raw or at most, in a light sauté!
+This holds true for olive oil as well.
+Hence, even extra virgin olive oil is generally best used raw or at most, in a light sauté!

 What to do about Hemp (Seed) Oil?